jaedyno15/ctf_writeups/_posts/summit/2023-04-16-Escape-The-Matrix-Summit.markdown

 ![stream1](/ctf_writeups/assets/images/escape_matrix_stream_1.png)

-I'm pretty sure that first set of encrypted data is what we're looking for so just for testing on a small stream first I export this stream from wireshark.
+I'm pretty sure that the first set of encrypted data is what we're looking for so just for testing on a small stream first I export this stream from Wireshark.
 Then isolating just the unique parts inside VS code (I'm sure there is a more efficient way to do this with tshark but that's fine) gives:

 ```
 VGhlIGZsYWcg